Quickly exit this site by pressing the Escape key Leave this site

 Our Special Constables are expected to carry out a variety of tasks.

-You'll work alongside regular police officers and PCSOs as they carry out their duties, including going out on patrol, responding to 999 calls, attending road traffic collisions and conducting investigative enquiries.
+You'll work alongside regular officers as they carry out their duties, including going out on patrol, responding to 999 calls, attending road traffic collisions and conducting investigative enquiries.
 No two shifts are the same for a Special Constable.

 You'll also be out and about, meeting the public and making your community a safer place to live, work and visit.
-Special Constables are involved in policing football matches and other local events, including:
+Special Constables are involved in policing football matches and other local events.

-We ask our Specials to commit a minimum of 16 hours per month on average to the role, and we’re flexible in terms of how you achieve this.
-But some choose to work more, often covering a standard ten hour shift with the police officers they're teamed up with.
+We ask our Special Constables to volunteer a minimum of 16 hours per month on average to the role, and we’re flexible in terms of how you achieve this.
+Some choose to work more, often covering a standard twelve-hour shift with the regular Officers they're teamed up with.

-Special Constables are expected to keep their knowledge and skills up to date, so you’ll be required to attend further courses in areas such as:
+Special Constables are expected to keep their knowledge and skills up to date, so you’ll be required to attend further annual courses.

 The training programmes for the current and upcoming intakes can be downloaded below.

 You could also consider moving into a specialist role.
-We currently have Specials working within our Rural Crime, Road Safety Unit and Football Spotter teams, with plans to develop opportunities in more areas in the future.
+We currently have Special Constables working within our Rural Crime, Road Safety Unit and Football Spotter teams, with plans to develop opportunities in more areas in the future.

-The skills and knowledge gained from being a Special are an excellent grounding for applying to become a regular police officer.
-Many of our Specials have used their experience to move into paid policing.
+The skills and knowledge gained from being a Volunteer (Special) Constable are an excellent grounding for applying to become a regular police officer.
+Many of our Volunteer (Special) Constable have used their experience to move into paid policing.